zahrakheiroddin/zahrakheiroddin/README.md

 # 💫 About Me:

 As a DevOps Engineer, I am eager to work hard and continue my everyday learning to enhance mycareer and knowledge.
 I have critical experience in automating, supporting, and maintaining processes, which include various tools and platforms.
 I was chosen as a mentor for new joiners to educate and guide them.
-I have successfully participated as a mature team worker in an international environment with more than 20 people and +2000 Employees in Iran.
+I have successfully participated as a mature team worker in an international environment with more than 20 people and +2000 Employees.
 I am able to effectively adapt to new challenges and solve issues during independent projects, and collaborate as part of a productive agile team.
 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/zahra-kheiroddin-a0112913b/)